 Just like Maths, Swimming is a compulsory part of the national school curriculum.
 By the age of 11, children should be able to swim confidently and competently over a distance of 25 metres.
 However, the goal is water safety rather than stroke technique

-Normally to be awarded a 25 metre swimming badge, children will have to jump in the water and be able to swim 25 metres without pausing.
-Within the curriculum, the 25 metre assessment is done without any strict requirement of the technical ability of the swimmer.
+At school swimming, children will have to jump in the water and swim 25 metres without pausing to get their 25 meters swimming ‘tick’ for school swimming.
+Within the curriculum, the 25 metres assessment is done without any strict requirement of the technical ability for swimming.
+So, there is no need to swim with any good technique.

-However, at Blue Wave Swim School, when we issue a 25 metre swimming badge and certificate it means our swimmers can swim 25 metres both front crawl and backstroke with recognisable and reletively polished technique.
+However, at Blue Wave Swim School, when we issue a 25 metre swimming badge and certificate.
+It means our swimmers can swim 25 metres both front crawl and backstroke with recognisable and relatively polished technique.

-Achieving this swimming badge for many parents is a major breakthrough and regarded as the benchmark of being a competent swimmer.
-However, getting this swimming certificate is normally possible after just a few terms of swim lessons and shouldn’t be viewed as a benchmark of complete water competency.
+Achieving 25 meter swimming badge for many parents is a major breakthrough and sign of a competent swimmer.
+Many parents stop swimming lessons as soon as their children receive their 25 meter badge.
+However, getting a certificate for swimming 25 meters is normally possible after just a few terms of swim lessons.
+So, it shouldn’t be viewed as tick for full water competency or sign for stopping swim lessons.

 In many countries the definition of being a competent swimmer is an ability to swim 200 metres continuously and to tread water for at least 2 mins.

-There is ongoing debate among water safety researchers, educators and experts in England as to whether a child’s ability to swim 25m in a pool is likely to aid survival in open water and there is broad agreement of the need to update the school swim curriculum.
+A child’s ability to swim 25m in a pool is likely to help to survival in open water.
+But, water safety experts agree there is a need to update the school swim curriculum.

 For children who start very early with us as toddlers and pre-schoolers, the first stage is Duckling Level 1 and normally the ‘learn to swim’ journey in our swim school ends around age 9 when they pass stage 7.